Custom Data Sources

 For example:

-• Depth = 2: The integration runs for the root node (level 0) and then once for each of its direct child nodes (level 1).
+• Depth = 2: The integration runs ONCE for the root node (level 0) and then once for each of its direct child nodes (level 1), to discover the subsequent children of level 2, for each child in level 1.
 If the root node has 10 child nodes, the integration executes 11 times in total (once for the root and once for each child node).

-During each execution, the crawling integration populates the request entity with the data of the currently processed node.
-This includes the parent node's ID, specifically the [[KBCustomDSDiscoverTask]].ParentNode value, which is essential for correctly establishing the hierarchical relationship between nodes in the data source.
+During each execution, the crawling integration populates the request entity with the data of the currently processed level.
+This request entity includes the parent node’s ID, specifically the value of [[KBCustomDSDiscoverTask]].ParentNode.Id, which is essential for correctly establishing the hierarchical relationship between nodes in the data source.
+It ensures that each discovered child node is correctly associated with its parent in the response returned by the integration.

 The Extraction Process

-The extraction process focuses on retrieving the content from the files identified during crawling.
-The Extract integration is executed once for each node discovered in the data source, and as such, it is designed to deliver the content of a single node per execution.
+The extraction process focuses on retrieving the content from the nodes identified during crawling.
+The Extract integration is executed once for each node of the data source, discovered in crawing stage, and as such, it is designed to deliver the content of a single node per execution.

 The DRUID KB Engine orchestrates this by invoking the Extract integration for every node, populating the request entity with the relevant information for that specific node.